-Ungraded Ofsted inspections do not result in a graded judgement but focus on determining whether the school remains the same grade as at the previous graded inspection.
-Formerly known as a Section 8 inspection.
+Ungraded Ofsted inspections focus on determining whether the school has taken effective action to maintain the standards identified at the previous inspection.

 Value added (VA)

 The progress pupils make relative to their individual starting points.
 VA takes into account prior attainment to help evaluate pupils' current attainment.